We know you’re more effective when you can take time off and recharge, so we have 4-day workweeks.

 Wears Many Hats

 Each of our current team members have really diverse backgrounds, so we get to learn a lot from one another.
-For example, Mark is well versed in music and teaching which lends itself well to his articulate expression of coding problems.
+For example, Mark and Steven are well versed in music and teaching, which lends themselves well to articulate expression of coding problems.
 Evangelina studied philosophy and worked in customer success, which helps her both think deliberately and empathetically about customer issues.
 Dan, Eileen, Lina, and Andrew all have creative backgrounds and have shipped gorgeous frontend experiences.

 Creative + Innovative

 The Architecture, Engineering, and Construction (AEC) industry is ancient and in desperate need of help.
 Right now, making architecture is a highly complicated process that involves hundreds of disconnected spreadsheets.
 It’s shockingly manual.
 Monograph combines all of the typical spreadsheets into one integrated and simple interface.
 We know this can sound mundane, but this is why we pull so much inspiration from Stripe and Gusto: payments and payroll are two equally tedious processes, but they are necessary and can now be done pleasantly.
 We use a lot of our creative energy to make Monograph an equally wonderful experience for our users.

 We also consider ourselves to be creative and innovative in how we approach the rest of our business.
 As a growing team, we default to using hacks.
 For instance, we make sure people always know what we’re doing, and as a result, we get feedback, make unexpected hires, and find sponsors organically.